The 17 Best Note Taking Apps On The Market In 2024

-“Taking notes” is something that has long been important for successful communication and team-work, but it’s taken on a whole new meaning in our remote world.
+“Taking notes” is something that has long been important for successful communication and teamwork, but it’s taken on a whole new meaning in our remote world.
 First of all, setting an agenda before the meeting via note taking apps helps everyone get on the same page.

 That’s why taking accurate notes, or designating a team member to record all items discussed, is important.
 Without notes that reflect the meeting’s contents, it makes things much more difficult in the long run, as you won’t have a log of items discussed to reference in the future, or for anyone who couldn’t make the meeting.

-Additionally, taking notes is a critical part of logging next steps and planning overall strategy.
+When it comes to taking better notes at work, finding yourself an excellent note taking app is critical for managing your projects successfully, logging next steps, and planning overall strategy.
 When you are able to record your next steps with one of many great note taking apps on the market, and ideally assign them out to meeting attendees, you are actually able to start getting work done in the meeting.

 1. Hive Notes

 One of the most popular and very traditional note taking apps, Evernote is used by teams around the world who want one central location for all meeting notes and documents.
 Within Evernote, you can store all of your notes in one place, and sync notes between devices.
-You can also capture photos to save in your notes, and add checklists for next steps.
+You can also capture photos to save in your notes, and add checklists for the next steps.